krishaamer/green-filter-research/research/literature/design.md

 Mabuza, L., Sonnenberg, N., & Marx-Pienaar, N. (2023).
 Natural versus synthetic dyes: Consumers’ understanding of apparel coloration and their willingness to adopt sustainable alternatives. *Resources, Conservation & Recycling Advances*, *18*, 200146. <https://doi.org/10.1016/j.rcradv.2023.200146>

+*Make your website carbon neutral and enhance your brand \| CO2 Neutral Website*. (n.d.). https://www.co2neutralwebsite.com/.

 Manzardo, A., Marson, A., Zuliani, F., Bacenetti, J., & Scipioni, A. (2021).
 Combination of product environmental footprint method and eco-design process according to ISO 14006: The case of an Italian vinery. *Science of The Total Environment*, *799*, 149507. <https://doi.org/10.1016/j.scitotenv.2021.149507>

+Marrucci, L., Marchi, M., & Daddi, T. (2020).
+Improving the carbon footprint of food and packaging waste management in a supermarket of the Italian retail sector. *Waste Management*, *105*, 594–603. <https://doi.org/10.1016/j.wasman.2020.03.002>

 Matthew Gore, Alessio Sbraga, & Joseph Malpas.
 (2022).
 Emissions Regulations In Shipping - Will The Polluter Pay?
 In *Lexology*. https://www.lexology.com/library/detail.aspx?g=61542229-a466-47f2-876a-222d3320ce04.